 On the western side, the iron curtain is shiny, polished, and clean, resembling the West in contrast to the shabby PRL.
 In this section are memories of Colonel Kukliński’s visits to Poland after his rehabilitation in the eyes of the law in 1998.
 There are personal mementoes, uniforms, and orders awarded after his return to Poland.
 In the western part, there are also images of Ronald Reagan and Pope John Paul II; two people who, like Colonel Kukliński, made a great contribution to the liberation of Central and Eastern Europe from communism.

-The General Ryszard Kukliński Museum also includes a number of symbolic artefacts, relating to patriotic and independence actions.
+The General Ryszard Kukliński Instytute also includes a number of symbolic artefacts, relating to patriotic and independence actions.